carbon-language/carbon-lang/libcxx/docs/Contributing.rst

 =========================

-Libc++ makes no guarantees about the implementation status or the ABI stability of features that have not been ratified in the C++ Standard yet.
+Libc++ makes no guarantees about the implementation status or the ABI stability of features that have not yet been ratified in the C++ Standard.
 After the C++ Standard is ratified libc++ promises a conforming and ABI-stable implementation.
 When working on a large new feature in the ratified version of the C++ Standard that can't be finished before the next release branch is